-Pearl Harbor and the USS Arizona Memorial may be the main attraction (and free), but I cannot stop telling everyone that they need to also visit the USS Missouri.
+Pearl Harbor and the USS Arizona Memorial, but I cannot stop telling everyone that they need to also visit the USS Missouri.

 Mighty Mo is HUGE.
 There is so much to see and learn and I found myself imagining young men mopping the decks, running back and forth inside the ship’s maze of rooms and walkways, and living life the best they could in a time when “war” was a very real entity.